datenanfragen/website/content/en/contact.md

 **Web:** [www.datarequests.org/verein](https://www.datarequests.org/verein)

 **Legally represented by:** Benjamin Altpeter and Lorenz Sieben
-Datenanfragen.de e.&nbsp;V. is a non-profit listed in the register of associations of the district court of Braunschweig, under the registration number VR&nbsp;201732, and recognized as a charitable organisation by the Braunschweig-Wilhelmstraße tax office.
+Datenanfragen.de e.&nbsp;V. is a non-profit listed in the register of associations of the district court of Braunschweig, under the registration number VR&nbsp;201732, and recognized as a public-benefit organisation by the Braunschweig-Wilhelmstraße tax office.

 **Responsible for the content according to § 18(2) of German State Media Treaty (MStV):**
 Benjamin Altpeter, Schreinerweg 6, 38126 Braunschweig, Germany